3 Eco-friendly Insulation Materials

 Insulation materials that are made from plants tend to be more eco-friendly, with cork and straw being two prime examples.
 These plant-based materials work very well for a building’s thermal insulation, used on the outer surface of the house.

 They can also be used indoors.
 In general, their thermal conductivity level is 0,040 W/m.°K. This low value indicates that they retain a lot of heat.

-Recycled materials such as cellulose wadding are also very successful.
+Recycled materials such as cellulose wadding are very successful.
 This particular product is made from recycled paper (old newspaper) and a mix of flame retardant additives and fungicides.
-Like with plant-made materials, the thermal conductivity level is low, 0,035 W/m.°K.
+Like with plant-based materials, the thermal conductivity level is low, 0,035 W/m.°K.

 One of the best aspects about this product is the fact that it is self-extinguishing, meaning that it can burst into flames and quickly extinguish itself before the damage is too serious.

 3. Renewable energy as insulation

 Renewable energy is one of the best ways to ensure that you are using an environmental friendly insulation method.
 Geothermal energy is one of the best resources for this type of purpose.
 Among other things, it can be used for water-heated floors.

 These types of floors, also known as heating floors, act as a heating system which is installed underneath the floor surface.
 They are made of tubes which contain warm water that circulates through the ground, coming from a heat pump.
 This system works very well to heat the house from the inside.